claudioc/boxedo/README.md

 > The name of this project (Joongle) is subject to change in case it will get out of the current "experimental" phase

 > [!CAUTION]
-> Although at this point the project is relatively stable in terms of MVP features, don't take this project too seriously and most importantly don't install it on public facing internet website.
+> Although at this point the project is relatively stable in terms of MVP features, its quality is to be considered Alpha: don't install it on public facing internet website.

 ---